National Director

 Rev. Suzanne E. Wagner

-Rev. Wagner is an ordained Minister in the United Church of Christ.
-Previously serving at the First Congregational Church in Fairfield, Connecticut as its Associate Pastor, she is on study sabatical in Israel this year studying at the Rothberg International School at Hebrew University .
-Rev. Wagner received a Master of Divinity from the Andover Newton Theological School in Newton Centre, Massachusetts.
-Rev. Wagner is active in the Connecticut Conference of the U.C.C. and is on the Connecticut Regional Board of the Anti-Defamation League and the National Outreach and Interfaith Committee of the National Anti-Defamation League.
+Rev. Wagner is an ordained Minister in the United Church of Christ and serves at the First Congregational Church in Fairfield, Connecticut as its Associate Pastor.
+She received a Master of Divinity from the Andover Newton Theological School in Newton Centre, Massachusetts.
+Rev. Wagner is active in the Conference of the U.C.C. and is on the Connecticut Regional Board of the Anti-Defamation League and the National Outreach and Interfaith Committee of the National Anti-Defamation League.
 She has been actively involved in Interfaith Dialogue in the Bridgeport Community.